Sponsored Item: Crack Kraken's Code Contes...

 They entered the corridor and realized that the glow emanated from lit torches that flickered and crackled along the walls.
 Grasping his axe in both hands, Grom stepped ahead of Prescott.
 Cloey followed close behind, trying to stay out of sight the best she could.
 Prescott looked uneasy and sniffed at the air.

-Isac reached out and pulled one of the smoldering torches from the wall.
-The low flames danced at the sudden shift.
+Isac reached out and pulled one of the blazing torches from the wall.
+The flames danced at the sudden shift.
 “Where are we heading?”

 His brother waved his hand to silence him.
 As they crept along, low voices began to rise.

-The voice turned into an ear-shattering wail.
-Grom hastened down the hall, and they entered a spacious, dark room.
-Two torches hung on either side of a stone throne, shedding light on a man with his back turned.
-Long white hair, which was tied back in a single ponytail, draped across his frail figure.
-Blood dripped slowly from the dagger clutched in his right hand, and each crimson bead fell not to the floor but onto the body of a man.
+An ear-shattering wail followed these calm words.
+Fearful of Anne’s safety, Grom hastened down the hall, and his companions followed him into a spacious, shadowy room.
+Two torches hung at either side of a stone throne, shedding light on a man with his back turned to them.
+Long white hair, which was tied back in a single ponytail, ran down his lithe figure.
+Blood dripped slowly from the dagger clutched in his right hand, and each crimson bead fell not to the floor but onto the body of another.
 A deep cut ran across the victim’s throat, and his head rested in a scarlet pool.

-Cloey pressed her hand to her mouth and stared in awe.
-The killer turned and stared at the group before him.
+Cloey pressed her hand to her mouth, and they all stared in shock.
+The killer turned and gazed at them in return.
 Contrasting his dark ebony face, his eyes drifted like two pale white pools.
 He frowned and turned back to the body.
 “If you are here for the princess, go ahead.
 I’ve already disposed of this trash.”

 Grom took a step forward, the blade of his axe glimmering in the crackling torch light.
 “Where is Anne?”